-On average, the Millicom Group had approximately 20,403 employees in 2018, 19,127 employees in 2017 and 17,985 employees in 2016.
+On average, the Millicom Group had approximately 19,127 employees in 2017, 17,985 employees in 2016 and 15,956 employees in 2015.
 Management believes that relations with the employees are good.
-Some of our employees belong to a union and approximately 27% of our employees participated in collective agreements on average during 2018.
-The temporary employees of the Company corresponded to 8% of the average total number of employees in 2018.
+Some of our employees belong to a union and approximately 23% of our employees participated in collective agreements on average during 2017.
+The temporary employees of the Company corresponded to 9% of the average total number of employees in 2017.